kowei/redmine_html_macro/README.md

 In the configuration form you can set

   * Markdown-it JS location: the plugin come with default lib.
-If you wish to use external CSDN, you can set it.
+If you wish to use external CDN, you can set it.
   * internal CSS location:
   * extra JS location
   * extra CSS location